ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 ----------

 The ``evolutions`` sub-module was created to provide building blocks for hamiltonian simulation algorithms, including various methods for trotterization.

-The ``opflow.PauliTrotterEvolution`` class computes evolutions for exponentiated sums of Paulis by changing them each to the Z basis, rotating with an RZ, changing back, and trotterizing following the desired scheme.
+This module is divided The ``opflow.PauliTrotterEvolution`` class computes evolutions for exponentiated sums of Paulis by changing them each to the Z basis, rotating with an RZ, changing back, and trotterizing following the desired scheme.
 Within its ``.convert`` method, the class follows a recursive strategy that involves creating ``opflow.EvolvedOp`` placeholders for the operators,